 Can the National Records of Scotland provide Photocopies?

-We can only provide copies of a process if the adoptee attends in person.
-These copies will be made in the presence of the adopted person.
+We can only provide copies of a process for the personal use of the adoptee or their nominated representative if the adoptee attends in person.
+These copies will be made in their presence.
 With the exception of a court order, there are no circumstances in which we will provide copies to anyone else.

 What Information will the Adoption Process Contain?